Medical Repatriation by Air Ambulance

 1. Advice on your requested medical repatriation

-In our initial consultation with you we will gather basic information on the patient's condition and the number of people accompanying the patient.
-Next, taking the flight route into account, we will immediately provide you with a non-binding offer, free of charge.
-In this way, you will be informed about the medical repatriation costs and can decide for yourself whether and when the transfer of the patient should take place.
+In our initial consultation with you, we would require some basic information about the patient's condition and the number of people accompanying the patient.
+Next, taking the flight route into account, we immediately provide you with a non-binding offer, free of charge.
+At this stage, you will be duly informed about the medical repatriation costs.
+You then decide for yourself when and where the transfer of the patient should take place.
 We can even depart on the same day or the next day, if desired.
-It goes without saying that we are at your disposal at all times, free of charge, for any queries or requests for changes of plan.
+It goes without saying that we are always at your disposal, free of charge, for any queries or requests for changes of plan.

 2. Preparation for your requested medical repatriation

-Please let us know as soon as you decide to proceed with the repatriation of your loved one; we will then take care of the entire medical repatriation operation.
-We will apply for all the necessary authorisation and permits, coordinate the pick-up and departure times and carry out any further medical clarification that is needed.
+We always advise that you let us know as soon as you decide to proceed with the repatriation of your loved ones, hence we will then take care of the entire medical repatriation operation.
+We will apply for all the necessary authorisation and permits, coordinate the pick-up and departure times, and carry out any further medical clarification that is needed.

-In order to relieve you completely of the worry of organising transport, we are pleased to be able to offer our 'bed-to-bed' service, for which we also organise the appropriate ground transport to and from the airport.
+In order to completely relieve you of the worry of organising transport, we are always delighted to be able to offer our 'bed-to-bed' service, for which we also organise the appropriate ground transport to and from the airport.
 Naturally, if you wish, you can also organise these ambulance journeys independently.
 In this case we are at your disposal to advise and support you.

 Of course, the accompanying person registered for the medical repatriation journey is welcome to stay by the patient's side in the aircraft as well as in the ground ambulance.
 If a number of friends or relatives would like to accompany the patient, please let us know during our consultation conversation with you.
 This will enable us to plan a larger air ambulance for your medical repatriation.

 Once all the preparations are complete you will receive a detailed flight plan containing all the information about your ambulance aircraft, the pick-up and flight times and all the other important details relevant to you.